'Systemic bias' failing the elderly, alleges rest home complainant

 However the claim has been slammed by Health and Disability Commissioner [HDC] Anthony Hill as "baseless".

-Robert Love is challenging the HDC over its ongoing investigation into the care of his late mother after what he calls a cascade of failings in the case.
+Robert Love is challenging the HDC over its ongoing investigation into the rest home care of his late mother after what he calls a cascade of failings in the case.

 Late last year Love wrote to the HDC raising concerns about its independent adviser, aged-care expert Rhonda Sherriff, who was investigating his complaint.